JudgeBeeb/BeebOPL/README.md

 - [ ] Check for the presence of a BeebOPL card before attempting to play a file.

+- [ ] The registers are flushed too soon.
+Need to leave time for the last note to fade.

 Further down the line, I would like to see if the use of [Exomiser] (http://hem.bredband.net/magli143/exo/) could be incorporated.

 I would also like to see if I could include **kieranhj**'s direct track loading routines using `OSWORD` (which he uses in his amazing [Mode 7 Video] (https://github.com/kieranhj/mode7-video) project).
 This may resolves the problems associated with `OSGBPB`.

+Finally, the utility provides no form of visual output.
+It would be nice to add something such as some Digital VU Meter Bars, or even just a progress counter.